anyoptimization/pymoo/docs/source/misc/reference_directions.md

 Incremental method can be used to create reference directions in increments.
 However, the method relies on a partition number `n_partitions` which determines how many points will be sampled.
-Points can be uniformly create on the unit hyperplane using the Incremental method proposed in <cite data-cite="incremental_Lattice"></cite>.
+Points can be uniformly created on the unit hyperplane using the Incremental method proposed in <cite data-cite="incremental_Lattice"></cite>.

 ```{code-cell} ipython3
 ref_dirs = get_reference_directions("incremental", 3, n_partitions=8)